mm61-delwp/jfmp_prioritisation/README.md

 ## Some thoughts and notes

+Some ignitions have an increase in house losses in the fulljfmp runs.
+These are included and distributed among cells and burn units in the same way that reductions in house losses are.
+The increases are generally outweighed by reductions, but some planned burns still have a negative value.
+If this isn't considered realistic, we could attribute only the reductions in house loss and ignore any increases.

 Additional insight and useful prioritisation information could be gained by:
 1. Adding burn_score_phx_ha and burn_score_bn_ha to the final output (divide burn scores by the total burn hectares).